CERVICAL DISC EXTRUSION

 Diagnosis

-First, the doctor will conduct a thorough physical examination, assessing your range of motion, muscle strength, reflexes, and any areas of tenderness or pain in your neck and arms.
-They will also review your medical history and ask about any symptoms you’re experiencing, such as neck pain, arm pain, numbness, or weakness.
+First, the doctor will do a simple physical exam.
+They will check how well you move, test your muscle strength, and look at your reflexes.
+They will also feel for any sore or painful spots in your neck and arms.
+The doctor will ask about your health history and any issues like neck pain, arm pain, numbness, or weakness.

 Cervical Disc Extrusion Risk Factors